chriopter/hugo-autopilot/README.md

 ### External Triggers

-The hugo-autopilot.yml file you created above is configured to listen for the `repository_dispatch` event with type `trigger-hugo-build`.
+The hugo-autopilot.yml file you created above is configured to listen for the `repository_dispatch` event with type `trigger-hugo-autopilot`.
 You can use this to trigger your Hugo site build from other workflows:

 <details>
 <summary>Click to expand external trigger example</summary>